dastanozgeldi/dastanozgeldi.me/src/assets/posts/tapsyr-todo-app.md

 ---
-title: "Tapsyr - the only to do app you'll ever need."
+title: "Tapsyr - Your daily dose of Tasks."
 date: "11-08-2022"
 ---